Creating a business continuity plan

 - Running your business in an emergency – How will you ensure that these activities can be maintained in the event of an emergency (loss of access to premises and/or systems, loss of data, loss of personnel etc)?
 Can alternative arrangements be made for any of these activities?

-At Nominet we have followed the process set out above and developed an appropriate business continuity statement.
+At Nominet we have followed the process set out above and developed a business continuity policy.
 You are welcome to adapt elements of it to suit your own needs.

-Our business continuity statement is supported by documented business continuity policies and plans and is appropriate to the size of our company and the services that we provide to our customers, and hence meets the high standards of ISO accreditation.
+Our business continuity policy is supported by business continuity plans and processes, appropriate to the size of our company and the services that we provide to our customers, and meets the ISO 22301 certification requirements.
 This may not be appropriate for you, and another methodology may be more appropriate for the type of business that you operate.
 In this case, we ask you to provide information about your current business continuity setup in your statement.

 Minerva House, Edmund Halley Road, Oxford Science Park, OX4 4DQ, United Kingdom